 Cocaine is a highly addictive illegal drug derived from the leaves of the coca plant.
 The worst part is that all it takes is to try the drug once to send someone into a pattern of cocaine abuse.
 Unfortunately, cocaine distribution is rampant, as evidenced by the 14 tons of cocaine seized by law enforcement, as reported on KTLA 5.

-One of the most common physiological effects of frequent cocaine use is having bloodshot eyes.
+One of the most common physiological effects of frequent cocaine abuse is having bloodshot eyes.
 This symptom often manifests during the end of the high cocaine use provides.
-Another cause of bloodshot eyes is the lack of sleep attributed to frequent cocaine use.
+Another cause of bloodshot eyes is the lack of sleep attributed to frequent cocaine use and addiction.